 In 1772, the temple was extended with a late-baroque chapel of St. Anne.
 In the years 1893-1896 it was restored in the neo-Gothic style, when the face elevations were changed.
 At that time, annexes were added from the south and west.
 After the Second World War, in 1976-1977, the interior was renovated, which consisted in removing damp and molded plasters and painting the interior.

-The church was erected as a three-nave and four-bay, orientated structure, with a hall form measuring 27 × 17 meters inside the nave, with a very spacious, elongated chancel of internal dimensions 24 × 8.5 meters, consisting of four rectangular bays and a three-sided closure in the east.
+The church was erected as a three-aisle and four-bay, orientated structure, with a hall form measuring 27 × 17 meters inside the nave, with a very spacious, elongated chancel of internal dimensions 24 × 8.5 meters, consisting of four rectangular bays and a three-sided closure in the east.
 At the eastern bays of the northern and southern aisles of the nave, chapels on a quadrilateral plan were added, which formed the form of a transept (the southern one could be erected in its present form only in early modern times).
 On the northern side of the presbytery there was a rectangular sacristy, while in the southern corner between the choir and the nave was a square stair turret (quite unusual because most often such turrets were circular or polygonal).